fkarg/fkarg.github.io/drafts/financial-intelligence.md

 assumptions are correct and your reference is good - they will always have biases regardless, keep this in mind.

 ## Part Six: How to Calculate (and Really Understand) ROI
+ROI is fundamental for capital investment decisions.
+Cash NOW is worth more than cash tomorrow - especially if you need it.
+Future value is a guess at best.
+Don't disregard opportunity costs.
+Include technicians in cost estimation, they likely know best.
+Be conservative in your estimates, and don't disregard the value of time.

 ## Part Seven: Applied FI: Working Capital Management
+Working capital has a number of levers.
+Unsatisfied customers will take their time paying.
+Ask your employees about the financial situation of customers.
+Try to keep days payable outstanding small.
+How fast is your cash conversion cycle (freed up again after being converted to inventory)?
+Always check distribution, not averages.

 ## Part Eight: Creating a Financially Intelligent Company
+Businesses tend to fare better with more financially intelligent people, especially among managers - since they make more educated decisions.
+Transparency and open communications are an antidote to politics.
+Be available for questions.
+Always communicate WHY changes are happening and consult affected individuals prior to implementing the change.

+Financial Literacy is not an one-time training course.
+The material needs to become part of a companies culture.
+It takes time and effort, but it will be worth it.
+You might want to offer regular internal classes, but don't try to make them accountants.

+Company growth should be a conscious choice, and needs to be planned for.
+Branch off in others later and focus on one area when small.
+Also a number of further book and material recommendations.

 ---
 # Review
+Wow I'm so glad I read that book.
+But not just reading it, but also implementing and using the newfound knowledge.
+Look at that, I'm now somewhat capapble of reading the financial statements of public companies!
+My friends looked at me real weird for that.

+I also got around to tracking my personal finances in more detail.

 - [ ] Glad I read it?
 - [ ] Short verdict

 ## Main Takeaways
+- a better understanding for the art of finance
+- a

 - [ ] What are the biggest new mental models I created when reading this book?
 - [ ] What were the most significant concepts encountered and why?
 - [ ] How could I have learned these concepts when not reading them in this book?